Greenpeace nabs 'C' from Merkel's CDU party headquarters | DW | 21.11.2019

 'We're happy to lend it to them'

-CDU leader and German Defense Minister, Annegret Kramp-Karrenbauer, appeared to take the protest in stride, which took place shortly before the start of the CDU's annual party conference in Leipzig.
+CDU leader and German Defense Minister, Annegret Kramp-Karrenbauer, appeared to take the protest, which took place shortly before the start of the CDU'S annual party conference in Leipzig, in her stride.

 "It wouldn't hurt Greenpeace to have a 'C' [that stands for] for Christianity and sustainability — we're happy to lend it to them for a short time," she said, according to news agency DPA.